 Smarter Lunchrooms strategies are included in the Local School Wellness Policy.

 All districts that participate in the National School Lunch or Breakfast Program are required to have a Local School Wellness Policy that guides the district’s efforts to promote student wellness.
 Writing Smarter Lunchrooms strategies into the Wellness Policy helps ensure that all students have access to a healthy school nutrition environment that makes the healthiest food the most convenient foods.
-Find sample language for your Wellness Policy at the Smarter Lunchrooms website.
+Find sample language for your Wellness Policy at the Smarter Lunchrooms webpage.